 Utah Beach was the codename of D-Day’s westernmost landing beach.
 Here the U.S. 4th Infantry Division came ashore.
 The Utah Beach landing was quite successful, partially thanks to the Airborne troops who prevented any significant counterattacks against the landing area.

 Sword was the code-name for the easternmost of the five landing beaches in Normandy.
 Reinforced by commandos and supported by specially adapted tanks, the 3rd British Infantry Division landed here.
 The men were to gather up with the 6th Airborne Division and capture Caen.
 This last objective was finally achieved a month later on 9 July.

 Devolved to the 3rd Canadian Infantry Division, Juno Beach stretched from Graye-sur-Mer to Saint-Aubin-sur-Mer.
 On D-Day, despite the difficulties to neutralize some German strongpoints and a relatively high casualty rate, Canadian troops were able to penetrate deep inland before being blocked overnight northwest of Caen.

-Each year since 2007, D-Day Festival Normandy has been offering a program of festive events for the anniversary of the Allied Landings of 6th June 1944.
-In 2019, for the 13th edition of the D-Day Festival Normandy, the tourist offices of
+Each year since 2007, the D-Day Festival Normandy has been offering a program of festive events for the anniversary of the Allied Landings of 6th June 1944.
+In 2019, for the 13th edition of the D-Day Festival Normandy, the tourist offices